jpraus/arduino-opentherm/README.md

 #### What is it good for? ####

-- **Boiler** - create your own Arduino-based boiler with an existing OpenTherm thermostat.
+- Create your own Arduino-based **boiler** with an existing OpenTherm thermostat.
+Most unlikely anybody would do that but it is possible.
-- **Thermostat** - use the shield to build your own Arduino-based thermostat to fully take over your boiler and home heating.
+- Use the shield to build your own Arduino-based **thermostat** to fully take over your boiler and home heating.
 Perfect for home automation.
 This application only requires an external 5V power supply.
-- **Gateway/Monitor** - place an OpenTherm shield into the lines between the existing boiler and thermostat and create a monitor to watch when how the boiler is heating your home.
+- Place an OpenTherm shield into the lines between the existing boiler and thermostat and create a **monitor** to watch when and how the boiler is heating your home.
+You can even intercept the communication to for example wirelessly control the heating.
-- **Man-in-the-middle** -  instead of just listening to the communication like in gateway mode you can also alter the communication that is happening between the boiler and thermostat and adjusts the behavior as you want.
-Perfect for creating your own heating regulator.
-- ... and many more
+- OpenTherm allows having a **man-in-the-middle** device that communicates with both boiler and thermostat.
+This is is how I used the shield to create an [OpenTherm regulator](https://hackaday.io/project/162819-opentherm-regulator).

 ## Arduino shield ##